1. Which body cells does HIV attack, and which group of drugs is used to control it ?

 HIV attacks the body's immune cells (or white blood cells).
 Antiretroviral drugs are used to control it.

-2. Aspirin is a type of medicine called a painkiller.
-What is the purpose of a painkiller ?
+2. What is the main purpose of a painkiller ?

 Answer